 Top Of The World is off of HWY 126 just past the town of Buffalo Creek.
 Park along the hwy 2.6 miles South East of Buffalo and walk up Fire Road 538 going left at the junction after 1.7 miles, the right hand road is signed and leads to Top Of The World Campground (closed).
 Continue on the main road for another 1.8 miles to the old parking area, cross a fence and follow trails to Chair Rocks, Spoof Rock and the The Gemstones (The Gemstones can been seen from the parking area for The Cathedral Spires off Foxton Road).
 For the other crags, continue on the road for another 0.5 miles past the trail to Chair Rocks to another junction and pick up another trail off of the left hand branch that leads to Slabbo and Ragnarok.
 The right trail leads to Cracked Wall and Boulder Pile.

-Browse More Classics in Top Of The World
+Browse More Rock Climbing Classics in Top Of The World

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Top Of The World:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Top Of The World:

 Featured Route For Top Of The World